mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Tomcat6.md

 	  create 640 tomcat6 adm
 	}

-Change that so the `delaycompress` is added to the options, the new owner is `root`, the group is `www-readwrite` and file permissions are `664`:
+Change that so the `delaycompress` is added to the options, the new owner is `tomcat6`, the group is `root` and file permissions are `664`:

 	/var/log/tomcat6/catalina.out {
 	  copytruncate